Master of Supply Chain and Logistics Management

 Gain practical skills and knowledge

-This comprehensive Masters program prepares you to design and scale supply chains on a global level and develop the project management and negotiation skills required to solve complex business problems.
+This comprehensive degree prepares you to design and scale supply chains on a global level and develop the project management and negotiation skills required to solve complex business problems.

-Your Career in Supply Chain and Logistics Management
+Why study the Master of Supply Chain and Logistics Management at RMIT?

 Learn here, succeed anywhere

-At RMIT, we understand the importance of providing students with real-world experiences and the skills to succeed in a rapidly evolving job market.
+At RMIT, we understand the importance of providing you with real-world experiences and the skills to succeed in a rapidly evolving job market.

-Students undertaking a Master of Supply Chain and Logistics Management at RMIT can participate in a Global Intensive program, designed to combine overseas travel and cultural experience with coursework, or apply for RMIT’s Global Entrepreneurship and Internship Program (GEIP) which offers a range of tailored international programs, designed to help accelerate your career.
+When you undertake a MSCLM at RMIT, you can participate in a Global Intensive program, designed to combine overseas travel and cultural experience with coursework, or apply for RMIT’s Global Entrepreneurship and Internship Program (GEIP) which offers a range of tailored international programs designed to help accelerate your career.

 Study entirely online